VargaJoe/sn-magazine/docs/implementation-tasks.md

   - [x] All Story 007 tasks complete.
 State management optimization is finalized and ready for PR/merge.

 ## In Progress Stories
+--no stories are in progress--

+## Planned Stories
 - **Story 008: API Integration Refactor** ([docs/stories/story008-api-integration.md](docs/stories/story008-api-integration.md))
   - [ ] Abstract sensenet API calls into a dedicated service layer
   - [ ] Add retry logic and user feedback for failed requests